farazaraf/SE-Assignment-01/README.md

 ### **Data Structures and Algorithms**

 Python datastructures implemented and used with respective algorithms.
-Data is also maniuplated in various ways
+Data is also maniuplated in various ways.

+### **Databases**
+MySQL database which manages tables, addresses and manipulates data for the database users to find out helpful information from the relational database.

+### **8086 Assembly**
+Using `emu8086` to make an x86 assembly program which acts as a calculator and performs basic integer calculations and displays result to user.